 How do you track your progress in each aspect of training?

 Keeping track of all these different aspects and goals can be very complex and confusing.
 One of the best ways to help you keep track of how well you are doing is to keep a training journal.
 Record every single training session and introspectively assess your gains based on your training performance.
-A Martial Arts training journal such as the Martial Devotee Digital Training Journal or the Martial Devotee Printable Martial Arts Journal is a fantastic tool to measure and track your progress.
+A Martial Arts training journal such as the Martial Devotee Digital Training Journal is a fantastic tool to measure and track your progress.

 This training journal mirrors the structure or focus areas of Martial Arts Training and provides a flexible and effective way to document your training sessions, progress, and potential areas of improvement.